oskratch/wordpress-plugin-my-booking-ical/readme.md

 - **Connect to Booking.com and Airbnb calendars** through iCal URLs.
 - **Display available dates** based on synchronized calendars.
 - **Set minimum booking days**, **general pricing**, **maximum capacity**, and **parking options** for each apartment.
+- **Add special prices for date ranges**: For each apartment, you can define as many special price ranges as needed (e.g., for high season, Easter, etc.), each with a start date, end date, and specific price.
 - **Collect reservation requests** through a customizable form.
 - **View and manage all received booking requests** per apartment from the WordPress dashboard.
 - **No direct online payment**: Admins validate requests manually (e.g., by phone) and manage booking status externally.